DAOmasons/docs/docs/Rules/sustainability.md

 Our services will be focused on the following areas:

 - DAO Design
+- DAO Documentation and Audits
 - DAO Development
 - DAO Admin and Operations
 - DAO Training
-- Mediation and Conflict Resolution
+- Mediation and Conflict Resolution (discuss)
 - Consulting in other aligned disciplines
 - Any other service that would provide value to a decentralized community